guguji666666/GJS-MDC-Tips/Customize endpoint protection recoomendation/readme.md

 The DSC is using Get-Process that will find the process running in the machine.
 If there’s no instance of a process running the Antivirus executable found, the validation will stop and returns a status of Stopped providing you a clear description.

-Then, we navigate to the path below and modify the file according to your actual environment
+Then, we navigate to the path below and modify the configuration file according to your actual environment
 ```
 C:\Program Files\WindowsPowerShell\Modules\EndPointProtectionDSC\1.0.0.0\AzureGuestConfigurationPolicy\Configurations\MonitorAntivirus.ps1
 ```